- Will it be a total replacement, a semi-replacement or just a minor augmentation of our existing economies?

 - How should we prepare?

-These questions and many others will be discussed in the GBA’s 2019 Event series, The Future of Money, Governance & the Law
+These questions and many others will be discussed in the GBA’s 2019 Symposium on The Future of Money, Governance & the Law

 Many proponents of cryptocurrency claim that it will eventually replace fiat currency.
 Critics laugh and dismiss such statements as naïve pipe dreams.
 But, could it happen?
 What is the likelihood that crypto could replace fiat? (and to what degree?)
 And, most importantly, what should governments, institutions, and individuals do about it?
 Let’s address the issues related to cryptocurrency adoption and its impact on the government.